fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 ### Low-level WebAssembly

-In some instances, you will need to write low-level WebAssembly.
-An extract of the previous function in WebAssembly will look like the following instruction:
+In some instances, you will need to write low-level WebAssembly An extract of the previous function in WebAssembly will look like the following instruction:

 ```wasm
 (func $assembly/index/addInteger (param $0 i32) (param $1 i32) (result i32)